N7ghtm4r3/APIManager/documd/SocketManager.md

     public static void main(String[] args) throws Exception {

-        //NOT CIPHERED the communication will not be automatically ciphered
+        //NOT ENCRYPTED the communication will not be automatically encrypted

         SocketManager client = new SocketManager("localhost", 1000);

-        //CIPHERED -- the communication will be automatically ciphered with the keys inserted
+        //ENCRYPTED -- the communication will be automatically encrypted with the keys inserted

-        SocketManager client = new SocketManager("localhost", 1000, new ClientCipher("ivSpec", "secretKey", algorithm));
+        AESSocketManager client = new AESSocketManager("localhost", 1000, new AESClientCipher("ivSpec", "secretKey", algorithm));

+        RSASocketManager client = new RSASocketManager("localhost", 1000, new RSAClientCipher("privateKey", "publicKey"));

         // will start the communication with the listener with 1000 as port,
         // sending the content message